hikoworks/hikogui/docs/audio_clock_and_time.md

    when a sample is taken.
  - **Digital Audio** SPDIF, ADAT, MADI digital audio inputs can also be used to synchronize to.
- - **LTC SMPTE/EBU** Some audio interfaces that have a buildin LTC SMPTE/EBU decoder it can use this signal as a clock source.
+ - **LTC SMPTE/EBU** Some audio interfaces that have a builtin LTC SMPTE/EBU decoder it can use this signal as a clock source.
- - **Firewire** Firewire audio interface can use the clock of the firewire interface, multiple audio interfaces connected on the same bus can synchronize through this.
+ - **Firewire** Firewire audio interface can use the clock of the Firewire interface, multiple audio interfaces connected on the same bus can synchronize through this.